Comparison

 Is there a good free home inventory app?

 Yes.
 Itemlist is free up to 100 items and 20 containers on iPhone and iPad, with no cap on locations.
 Everspruce gives you 50 entries free forever, and Sortly has a free tier capped at 100 items and one user.
-NAIC Home Inventory is fully free and backed by the insurance commissioners, though it is only rated 2.23 on the App Store as of July 2026, so treat it as functional rather than polished.
+NAIC Home Inventory is fully free and backed by the insurance commissioners, though it is only rated about 2.1 on the App Store as of August 5, 2026, so treat it as functional rather than polished.

 What about Android?

 Being honest: Itemlist is iPhone and iPad only, with no Android version.
-If you are on Android, Magic Home Inventory is a well-regarded Android-only option, rated around 4.2 on Google Play.
+If you are on Android, Magic Home Inventory is a well-regarded Android-only option.
 Itemtopia also claims Android support, though we could only independently confirm its iOS app.
 Android narrows your choices sharply compared with iPhone.

 Which app is best for insurance documentation?